Wessex-Skies/wessex-skies.github.io/_posts/2021-06-09-galleries.md

 ---

-As you might expect from a photographer's blog, my posts will often include collections of pictures.
-Creating a new gallery framework for each new post was becoming tedious, but thanks to the versatility of jekyll and liquid, there is a way to make the task a little easier.

 As an example, my previous post, [Pushing Film](/2021/06/07/pushing-film) includes a number of pictures.
 The pictures used are listed in the posts frontmatter in the following fashion;

 ```liquid